mycol/interror/README.md

 # IntError
-When ran, this app is designed to scan all the files an a defined folder.
+When run, this app is designed to scan all the files an a defined folder.
 Checking for a specific extention (by default '.log').
 If found, it checks the files for the 'show interface' output.
 This output is then parsed using TextFSM/NTC-Templates.
 The resulting table is referenced to determine if there are errors on interfaces in that file output. if so, it will record the detials to a txt file.
 Thresholds can also be set to govern "!!ALERT!!" messages, which highlight potential issues.

 To use this app...
 Modify the config.yml with input and output folder locations.